I am so excited to share today a spring wreath I made from pinecones. Many of you can make this entire wreath with Items you pick up in your yard.

 It’s easy to buy six small bottles of paint and paint the pine cones each color.
 But often that will result in a wreath that isn’t color cohesive.
 Can you tell the colors of the pine cones below were made from two colors and white?
 Anytime your color palette is created from two colors, all of your colors will be cohesive.

 The next thing you need to do is paint all of your pine cones with a base coat.
-I painted six pine cones in each color.
+I painted six pine cones in each of the six colors.

 This is what my pine cones looked like after I painted the first coat.